elijaramos/complianceagent/readme.md

 ## Professional Context

-This project was developed as a portfolio demonstration of practical GRC and cloud security expertise by **Elija Ramos, CISSP**.
-It represents the intersection of traditional information security governance with modern cloud infrastructure and AI technologies.
+This project was developed as a portfolio demonstration of practical **GRC Engineering** and cloud security expertise by **Elija Ramos, CISSP**.
+It represents the intersection of traditional information security governance with modern cloud infrastructure, automation engineering, and AI technologies.

 **Key Competencies Highlighted:**
+- GRC Engineering: Building scalable compliance and governance systems
 - Enterprise cloud security architecture and implementation
 - Regulatory compliance automation (NIST, CIS, SOC 2, HIPAA)
-- Risk assessment and security control implementation
+- Risk assessment engineering and automated security control implementation
-- Python development for security automation
+- Python development for security and compliance automation
-- AI/ML integration for security operations
+- AI/ML integration for intelligent security operations
 - DevSecOps and security-as-code practices

 ## Contact & Support

 **Elija Ramos, CISSP**
-Information Security & GRC Professional
+GRC Engineering & Information Security

 For questions, collaboration, or professional inquiries:
 - GitHub Issues: Use this repository's issue tracker